KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 ## V 0.0.4
 Changed the back wheels to ball modules because the back wheels were causing unnecessary friction and making the robot not turn easily.

+## V 0.0.5
+Changed the front wheels to large wheels from lego mindstorms set 9794.
+These wheels provide less friction and allow the robot to turn easier Increased the elevation of the back wheel ball modules to make the robot level to the ground.
+This increases stability.